 It's time to put everything you've learnt so far together into a complete and secure DAML model for asset issuance, management, transfer, and trading.
-This application will have capabilities similar to the one in Quickstart guide.
+This application will have capabilities similar to the one in IOU Quickstart Tutorial.
 In the process you will learn about a few more concepts: